Media access control

 Strict transformations

-Enable the Strict Transformations setting in your account console's Security settings.
-To mark a specific transformation as allowed, either use the Admin API or open the Named Transformations page of the console.
+Enable the Strict Transformations setting in the Security page of your Cloudinary Console Settings.
+To mark a specific transformation as allowed, either use the Admin API, open the Named Transformations or Transformation Log pages of the console.
 Next to each transformation you can open the menu and toggle to either allow or restrict the transformation.

 - If the order of the transformation parameters changes.
 For example,